-This study is a multicenter study to confirm the safety and the effectiveness of BonyPid-1000 in contaminated or infected open fractures.
-It's an open-label single arm clinical study, using BonyPid-1000 in contaminated or infected open fractures.
+This study is a multinational, multicenter study to confirm the safety and the effectiveness of BonyPid in contaminated or infected open fractures.
+It's an open-label single arm clinical study, using BonyPid in contaminated or infected open fractures.
 It is being conducted at clinical sites in Europe.
-In this study to date, three patients have been enrolled, and all patients underwent a six-month follow-up.
-The patients enrolled and complete their follow-up as required in the study.
-Study 102 is materially similar to Study 101 and is in effect an extension to Europe of Study 101 that was conducted in the Far East.